 I loved it (except when the menu plan said that we were going to have chicken pillows, which I didn’t learn to appreciate until much later in life).

 For our Sunday meals, we rotated between steak, roast beef and mashed potatoes, pork chops and scalloped potatoes, and this here chicken and rice recipe that I’m about to share today.
 Honestly, when I found out (well into my adulthood) how easy this chicken and rice recipe was to make, I was astounded because it never SEEMED like it was a throw-together meal.

-Nowadays, this is one of my all-time favorite recipes to make because it takes next to no prep time, makes a GREAT take-in meal for when I offer to bring someone dinner, and pretty much everyone likes it.
+Nowadays, this is one of my all-time favorite recipes to make because it takes next to no prep time (it’s basically a “dump and go” meal), makes a GREAT take-in meal for when I offer to bring someone dinner, and pretty much everyone likes it.
 Sure, it’s not going to win you any cooking show award anytime soon, but for me, this is comfort food at its finest (and at its easiest).
 I also love that it uses pantry staples I almost always have on hand, and when served with a side of green beans (canned or frozen), it makes a solid meal.